-Amazon, a mainstay for online sellers all over the world, allows you to access over 151 million shoppers every month.
-But with great opportunity though comes high seller expectations.
+Amazon, a mainstay for online sellers all over the world, allows you to access over 151 million shoppers every month, but with great opportunity though comes high seller expectations.
 The marketplace is known for protecting customers with strict quality and content regulations.
 Failing to meet those rules, even by accident, may lead to account suspension which can cost sellers a huge amount in sales.

 Each Amazon suspension forum thread represents a seller who’s eager to have their account reinstated.
 And while there are lots of articles teaching how to file an appeal, the best way to combat Amazon suspension is preventing it from happening in the first place!
 To that end, here are 4 tips to stop that from happening:

-Tip #1 Priorities customer service
+Tip #1 Prioritize customer service

 You’ve heard it all before – “respond to customer emails and claims as quickly as possible”, “make sure the items arrive in time”, “be generous with return policies and offer free replacement” but unfortunately, common sense isn’t always common practice.
 We often find sellers falling behind in providing good customer service, especially those with a decent amount of sales.